 |How Much are Dog Vaccinations?||Low||High||Average|

-The rabies vaccine, necessary if you're travelling abroad with your dog, costs around £51 on average in the UK.
-Prices in our study ranged from £40 up to £60, so comparing prices before you book can save you up to £20.
-Some vet practices offer a "pet passport" package which includes the rabies vaccine and costs around £125.
+The rabies vaccine, necessary if you're travelling abroad with your dog, costs around £63.2 on average in the UK.
+Prices in our study ranged from £46 up to £78, so comparing prices before you book can save you up to £32.
 Top tip: be sure your dog is microchipped before getting the rabies vaccine or it might not count!

 Low Cost Dog Vaccinations